pnobbe/flarum-ext-oauth-discord/README.md

-# Flarum Google Authenticator
+# Flarum Discord Authenticator
-Allows users to login using their Google Account.
+Allows users to login using their Discord account.

+## This repository is still in development!
+Do not use in production.

 ## Installation
 To install, use composer:
 ```
-composer require johnhearfield/flarum-ext-oauth-google
+composer require pnobbe/flarum-ext-oauth-discord
 ```
 ## Usage
 * Install extension via Composer / Packagist